Gilmar: International career

 Gilmar played 94 times with the Brazil national team.
 He was selected to the national squad for three straight World Cups, between 1958 and 1966.
 He was part of the starting team in the first two World Cups Brazil won, in 1958 and 1962, and is the only goalkeeper to win two consecutive World Cups in the starting position.

 Style of play

-Regarded by pundits as one of the greatest Brazilian goalkeepers of all time, Gilmar was an agile shot-stopper, who possessed excellent reflexes, and who was also known for his composure under pressure, as well as his ability to inspire a sense of calm and confidence in his defenders.
+Gilmar is regarded by some pundits as one of the greatest Brazilian goalkeepers of all time.
+In the opinion of Grahame L. Jones, Gilmar was an agile shot-stopper, who possessed excellent reflexes, and who was also known for his composure under pressure, as well as his ability to inspire a sense of calm and confidence in his defenders.

 Death

 Gilmar died of a stroke on 25 August 2013, three days after his 83rd birthday.